rpmuller/ePubs/WesternPhilosophy.md

 end of the world to be at hand, but they went on with their ordinary business none the less.

 The year 1000 may be conveniently taken as marking the end of the lowest depth to which the civilization of Western Europe sank.
 From this point the upward movement began which continued till 1914.
 In the beginning, progress was mainly due to monastic reform.
 Outside the monastic orders, the clergy had become, for the most part, violent, immoral, and worldly; they were corrupted by the wealth and power that they owed to the benefactions of the pious.
 The same thing happened, over and over again, even to the monastic orders; but reformers, with new zeal, revived their moral force as often as it had decayed.
-Another reason which makes the year 1000 a turning-point is 1 Cambridge Medieval History, HI, 455. ' Ibid

-418

-THE PAPACY IN THE DARK AGES

-the cessation, at about this time, of conquest by both Mohammedans and northern barbarians, so far at least as Western Europe is concerned.
+Another reason which makes the year 1000 a turning-point is the cessation, at about this time, of conquest by both Mohammedans and northern barbarians, so far at least as Western Europe is concerned.
 Goths, Lombards, Hungarians, and Normans came in successive waves; each horde in turn was christianized, but each in turn weakened the civilized tradition.
 The Western Empire broke up into many barbarian kingdoms; the kings lost authority over their vassals; there was universal anarchy, with perpetual violence both on a large and on a small scale.
 At last all the races of vigorous northern conquerors had been converted to Christianity, and had acquired settled habitations.
 The Normans, who were the last comers, proved peculiarly capable of civilization.
 They reconquered Sicily from the Saracens, and made Italy safe from the Mohammedans.
 They brought England back into the Roman world, from which the Danes had largely excluded it.
 Once settled in Normandy, they allowed France to revive, and helped materially in the process.

 Our use of the phrase "the Dark Ages" to cover the period from 600 to 1000 marks our undue concentration on Western Europe.
 In China, this period includes the time of the Tang dynasty, the greatest age of Chinese poetry, and in many other ways a most remarkable epoch.
 From India to Spain, the brilliant civilization of Islam flourished.
 What was lost to Christendom at this time was not lost to civilization, but quite the contrary.
 No one could have guessed that Western Europe would later become dominant, both in power and in culture.
 To us, it seems that West-European civilization is civilization, but this is a narrow view.
 Most of the cultural content of our civilization comes to us from the Eastern Mediterranean, from Greeks and Jews.
-As for power: Western Europe was dominant from the Punic Wars to the fall of Rome say, roughly, during the six centuries from 200 BC to AD 400.
+As for power:
+Western Europe was dominant from the Punic Wars to the fall of Rome say, roughly, during the six centuries from 200 BC to AD 400.
 After that time, no State in Western Europe could compare in power with China, Japan, or the Caliphate.

 Our superiority since the Renaissance is due partly to science and scientific technique, partly to political institutions slowly built up during the Middle Ages.
 There is no reason, in the nature of things, why this superiority should continue.
 In the present war, great military strength has been shown by Russia, China, and Japan.
 All these combine Western technique with Eastern ideology Byzantine, Confucian, or Shinto.
 India, if liberated, will contribute another Oriental element.
 It seems not unlikely that, during the next few centuries, civilization, if it survives, will have greater diversity than it has had since the Renaissance.
 There is an imperialism of culture which is harder to overcome than the imperialism of power.
 Long after the Western Empire fell indeed until the Reformation all European culture retained a tincture of Roman imperialism.
 It now has, for us, a West-European imperialistic flavour.
 I think that, if we are to feel at home in the world after the present war, we shall have to admit Asia to equality in our thoughts, not only politically, but culturally.
 What changes this will bring about, I do not know, but I am convinced that they will be profound and of the greatest importance.

 ## Chapter VIII JOHN THE SCOT

-JOHN THE SCOT, or Johannes Scotus, to which is sometimes added Eriugena or Erigena, 1 is the most astonishing person of the ninth century; he would have been less surprising if he had lived in the fifth or the fifteenth century.
+JOHN THE SCOT, or Johannes Scotus, to which is sometimes added Eriugena or Erigena,[^210] is the most astonishing person of the ninth century; he would have been less surprising if he had lived in the fifth or the fifteenth century.
 He was an Irishman, a Neoplatonist, an accomplished Greek scholar, a Pelagian, a pantheist.
 He spent much of his life under the patronage of Charles the Bald, king of France, and though he was certainly far from orthodox, yet, so far as we know, he escaped persecution.
 He set reason above faith, and cared nothing for the authority of ecclesiastics; yet his arbitrament was invoked to settle their controversies, To understand the occurrence of such a man, we must turn our attention first to Irish culture in the centuries following St. Patrick.
 Apart from the extremely painful fact that St. Patrick was an Englishman, there are two other scarcely less painful circumstances: first, that there were Christians in Ireland before he went there; second, that, whatever he may have done for Irish Christianity, it was not to him that Irish culture was due.
-At the time of the invasion of Gaul (says a Gaulish author), first by Attila, then by the Goths, Vandals, and Alaric, "all the learned men on their side the sea fled, and in the countries beyond sea, namely Ireland, and wherever else they betook themselves, brought to the inhabitants of those regions an enormous advance in learning."
-2 If any of these men sought refuge in England, the Angles and Saxons and Jutes must have mopped them up; but those who went to Ireland succeeded, in combination with the missionaries, in transplanting a great deal of the knowledge and civilization that was disappearing from the Continent.
-There is good reason to believe that, throughout the sixth, seventh, and eighth centuries, a knowledge of Greek, as well as a considerable familiarity with Latin classics, survived among the Irish.
-3 Greek was known in
+At the time of the invasion of Gaul (says a Gaulish author), first by Attila, then by the Goths, Vandals, and Alaric, "all the learned men on their side the sea fled, and in the countries beyond sea, namely Ireland, and wherever else they betook themselves, brought to the inhabitants of those regions an enormous advance in learning."[^211] If any of these men sought refuge in England, the Angles and Saxons and Jutes must have mopped them up; but those who went to Ireland succeeded, in combination with the missionaries, in transplanting a great deal of the knowledge and civilization that was disappearing from the Continent.
+There is good reason to believe that, throughout the sixth, seventh, and eighth centuries, a knowledge of Greek, as well as a considerable familiarity with Latin classics, survived among the Irish.[^212] Greek was known in England from the time of Theodore, archbishop of Canterbury (669-90), who was himself a Greek, educated at Athens; it may also have become known, in the North, through Irish missionaries.

-1 This addition it redundant; it would make his name "Iriah John from Ireland.* 1 In the ninth century "Scotuft" means "Irishman."

-1 Cambridge Medieval History*, III, 501.

-* This question is discussed carefully in the Cambridge Medieval History, III, chap, xix, and the conclusion is in favor of Irish knowledge of Greek.

-431

-WESTERN PHILOSOPHICAL THOUGHT

-England from the time of Theodore, archbishop of Canterbury (669-90)9 who was himself a Greek, educated at Athens; it may also have become known, in the North, through Irish missionaries.
 "During the latter part of the seventh century," says Montague James, "it was in Ireland that the thirst for knowledge was keenest, and the work of teaching was most actively carried on.
 There the Latin language (and in a less degree the Greek) was studied from a scholar's point of view. ...
-It was when, impelled in the first instance by missionary zeal, and later by troubled conditions at home, they passed over in large numbers to the Continent, that they became instrumental in rescuing fragments of the literature which they had already learnt to value."
-1 Heiric of Auxerre, about 876, describes this influx of Irish scholars: "Ireland, despising the dangers of the sea, is migrating almost en masse with her crowd of philosophers to our, shores, and all the most learned doom themselves to voluntary exile to attend the bidding of Solomon the wise" i.e. King Charles the Bald.
-2
+It was when, impelled in the first instance by missionary zeal, and later by troubled conditions at home, they passed over in large numbers to the Continent, that they became instrumental in rescuing fragments of the literature which they had already learnt to value."[^213] Heiric of Auxerre, about 876, describes this influx of Irish scholars: "Ireland, despising the dangers of the sea, is migrating almost en masse with her crowd of philosophers to our, shores, and all the most learned doom themselves to voluntary exile to attend the bidding of Solomon the wise" i.e. King Charles the Bald.[^214]

+[^210]: This addition is redundant; it would make his name "Irish John from Ireland.
+In the ninth century "Scotus" means "Irishman."
+[^211]: _Cambridge Medieval History_, III, 501.
+[^212]:  This question is discussed carefully in the _Cambridge Medieval History_, III, chap, xix, and the conclusion is in favor of Irish knowledge of Greek.
+[^213]: _Loc. cit., pp. 507--8.
+[^214]: _Loc. cit., p.
+524.

 The lives of learned men have at many times been perforce nomadic.
 At the beginning of Greek philosophy, many of the